 A dog ice lolly almost?

 These are a great tool for keeping your dog cool out on a walk.
 You simply wet them with cold water, wrap them around your dog and it will keep them cool.
 But it makes my dog wet, right?
 Wrong.
 The coat absorbs the water and stores it.
 Slowly evaporating whilst keeping your dog cool.
-Once all the water has evaporated after your walk, take it of your dog and it will be cool and bone dry.
+Once all the water has evaporated after your walk, take it of your dog and it will be cool and bone dry, and it work in medium size dogs or really small dogs as the teacups dogs you can get from the fou fou puppues site online.

 A simple but effective trick.
 You may have heard on social media that this gives your dogs stomach cramp – this has been refuted many times by many vets.
 Fill a bowl with water, add ice.
 Simple!